vedprakash-m/carpool/docs/metadata.md

 ---

-_This metadata serves as the authoritative technical reference for the VCarpool project.
+_This metadata serves as the authoritative technical reference for the Carpool project.
 All metrics and status information are based on the actual codebase as of June 21, 2025._

 ### **Implementation Progress Summary** (June 28, 2025)